 A super cool part of the change rooms at Halcyon is this contraption in the photo below.
 This is a bathing suit dryer!
 You stick your bathing suit inside this machine, then press down the lid and it vibrates intensely and totally dries it.
 No more wet swim suits!

 One thing that is super unique about Halcyon Hot Springs is there isn’t a hotel.
-All the accommodations are cabins and cottages, and they are so adorable.
+All the accommodations are cabins, cottages and chalets, and they are so adorable.
 Staying in your own cabin really adds to the experience and makes it feel so much more special.

 The on-site restaurant at Halcyon Hot Springs is Kingfisher.
 It is a beautiful restaurant with huge windows that overlook Upper Arrow Lake and the Monashee Mountains.
-The food is also amazing!
-Everything we’ve had there has been incredible.
+The food is amazing, but it is on the pricey side.

 There are also a few restaurants in Nakusp, 25 minutes south of Halcyon.
 On our last trip, we went to Arrow Lake Tavern, and we really enjoyed it.